iluvjava/Maths/Notebook 2.0/AMATH 584 (Numerical Linear Algbra)/Matrix Theory/Norm.md

 >  = \sup_{x\in \mathbb{C}^n \wedge ||x||_n = 1} ||Ax||_m
 > $$

-The correct way to visualize this is via looking at the $L_n$ Lasbgue space and how the matrix shapes the spaces, and the number we are looking at is the longest line that cut through the space.
-(The idea of "long" depends on the vector norm used on the output sapce)
+The correct way to visualize this is via looking at the $L_n$ Lasbegue space and how the matrix shapes the spaces, and the number we are looking at is the longest line that cut through the space.
+(The idea of "long" depends on the vector norm used on the output space)

 ---
-### The Matrix 1-Norm
+### **The Matrix 1-Norm**
 Starts with
 $$||Ax||_1 = \left\Vert\sum_{i = 1} x_i a_i\right\Vert_1$$

-Let's find the maximal value amoung all the $x_i$, say it's $x_max$
+Let's find the maximal value among all the $x_i$, say it's $x_max$

 $$\left\Vert\sum_{i = 1} x_i a_i\right\Vert_1 \leq \sum_{i = 1}^n |x_i|a_i$$